-A. Hold scheduled public meetings to establish short- and long-range plans subject to the requirements of SARA Title III.

-- B. Provide planning focus and support to facilities and companies planning for hazardous materials incidents at their location. - C. Receive notifications from Tier 2 facilities and respond to requests for assistance. - D. Receive comments from the public about areas of concern and/or problems. - E. Process Community Right-to-Know requests in compliance with the law and any applicable LEPC rules and/or policies. - F. Respond to requests for information from private and public entities in compliance with the law and any applicable LEPC rules and/or policies. - G. Receive technical incident response assistance, which will be accomplished using SARA Title III data and other information sources. - H. Adopt policy, rules and procedures to accomplish the goals and objectives of the LEPC.
+- A. Hold scheduled public meetings to establish short and long-range plans subject to the requirements of SARA Title III. - B. Provide planning focus and support to facilities and companies planning for hazardous materials incidents at their location. - C. Receive notifications from Tier II facilities and respond to requests for assistance. - D. Receive comments from the public about areas of concern and/or problems. - E. Process Community Right-to-know requests in compliance with the law and any applicable LEPC rules and/or policies. - F. Respond to requests for information from private and public entities in compliance with the law and any applicable. - G. Receive technical incident response assistance, which will be accomplished using SARA Title III data and other information sources. - H. Adopt policies, rules, and procedures to accomplish the goals and objectives of the LEPC.